Saint-Jacques-du-Haut-Pas: Jansenism and the church

-Jean-Denis Cochin
+Jean-Denis Cochin and his hospital

 Jean-Denis Cochin (1726–1783) was the parish priest from 1756 to 1780.

 He created devotional works, but his main occupation was to help disadvantaged people.

 He founded a hospital to receive indigent patients, for which he laid the foundation stone on 25 September 1780 in the Faubourg Saint-Jacques.

 He named it after the parish patrons, Hôpital Saint-Jacques-Saint-Philippe-du-Haut-Pas.

 The hospital treated injuries suffered by poor workers, most of whom worked in the nearby quarries.

 Jean-Denis Cochin was buried at the foot of the chancel of the church.

 In 1802 the hospital was given the name of its founder: Hôpital Cochin.

-French revolution
+French Revolution

-During the French revolution, the church was sacked in 1793, like many other churches.
-In 1793, the church was one of the fifteen churches available to the Catholics by the Parisian National Convention following the recognition of the freedom of worship.
-Vincent Duval was elected pastor of the parish by the residents.

-In 1797, the law required equal access to religious buildings for all religions who requested it.

-The theophilantropists asked to be allowed to use the church as a meeting place.
-The church took the name of the Temple of Charity.

-The choir was reserved for theophilantropes and the nave remained available to Catholics.

-After the Concordat of 1801, under Napoleon, the parish regained use of the entire building.